jamietre/ImageMapster/README.md

     $('#usamap').mapster( { mapKey: 'data-key' } );

 Mousing over each state would cause just that state to be higlighted.
-However, because you've added additional groups, you can use those to select sets from code
+You can also select other logical groups from code code:

     // select all New England states
     $('img').mapster('set',true,'new-england');